box/rotunicode/README.rst

 RotUnicode is extremely helpful in testing your application because it makes it easy to create strings with non-ASCII characters.
-Here's a bug discovered while I was using rotunicode -
+Example -

 .. code-block:: pycon